checkdam/checkdam.github.io/_posts/2025-05-20-free-website.md

 Here is my [website's repo](https://github.com/checkdam/checkdam.github.io)

 Read through the _config.yml file.
-You can change colors, logos, social links, add comments etc here. .yml files are tricky but if you break it github has the previous version.
+You can change colors, logos, social links, add comments etc here. .yml files are tricky but if you break it GitHub has the previous version.

-You can make changes on the github website - but I can't advise on that - I prefer to have a local copy for editor highlighting and offline working.
+You can make changes on the GitHub website - but I can't advise on that - I prefer to have a local copy for editor highlighting and offline working.

 todo: editor, ssh keys, git add, commit, push. email me if you want it part of the guide :)